annarife99/Final-Project-MLOps/README.md

-Natural Language Processing for Corona tweets classification:Final Project for Machine Learning Operations
+Natural Language Processing for Corona tweets classification: Final Project for Machine Learning Operations
 ==============================
 This repository contains the project work of the Machine Learning Operations Course from DTU carried out by group 43.
 We are Alex Abades(s212784), Lluis Colomer(s213237), Anna Rifé (s212487).